Winnipeg Blues: Winnipeg Blues (1978–present)

 The Monarchs were sold and relocated to the Century Arena in Fort Garry in 1978 and adopted a new name, the Fort Garry Blues.
 The team rebranded itself as the Winnipeg South Blues in 1984.
 The Blues captured six league championships while playing out of Fort Garry.

 The Blues moved into the new MTS Iceplex in 2010 and shortened their name to the Winnipeg Blues.
 The team won its 17th Turnbull Cup in 2014 and made their only Western Canada Cup appearance that year.

 In April 2019, the MJHL Board of Governors approved the sale of the team to 50 Below Sports + Entertainment Inc, owners of the Western Hockey League's Winnipeg Ice.
 The Blues relocated to The Rink Training Centre in the Rural Municipality of Macdonald for the 2019–20 season.
+The Blues returned to the Iceplex, now called the hockey for all centre, in 2023, before returning back to The Rink Training Centre beginning in the 2025-26 season.

 The Blues were the sole Junior "A" club based in the Winnipeg area after the Winnipeg Saints relocated to Virden in 2012.
 They were joined by the Winnipeg Freeze, also owned by 50 Below Sports + Entertainment Inc, for the 2020–21 season.